Zeke-OS/zeke/doc/fs.md

 ### General principles

-In this part of the documentation terms
+In this part of the documentation terms vnode and inode might be sometimes used interchangeably.
-<span data-acronym-label="vnode" data-acronym-form="singular+abbrv">vnode</span>
-and
-<span data-acronym-label="inode" data-acronym-form="singular+abbrv">inode</span>
-are sometimes used interchangeably.
 Historically inode was a way to index files in the Unix file system and like.
-While Zeke continues to use this terminology it adds a concept of a vnode that is used as an abstraction level between actual the file systems and the
+While Zeke continues to use this terminology it adds a concept of a vnode that is used as an abstraction level between actual the file systems and the VFS.
-<span data-acronym-label="vfs" data-acronym-form="singular+full">vfs</span>.
 This is implemented mostly the same way as in most of modern Unices today.

-Another important term often used in the context of Zeke’s
-<span data-acronym-label="vfs" data-acronym-form="singular+abbrv">vfs</span>
-is the superblock, it’s roughly an abstraction of an accessor to the meta data or allocation table(s) of a physical (or virtual) file system.
+Another important term often used in the context of Zeke’s VFS is the superblock, it’s roughly an abstraction of an accessor to the meta data or allocation table(s) of a physical (or virtual) file system.
 For example for FAT this means that every volume has a superblock in Zeke and the superblock can be used to access the file allocation table and other label data of that volume.

 In Zeke vnodes are always used as the primary access method to the files in a file system, inodes are only accessed internally within the file